-\textbf{Representing and training with matrix value hidden states (MVHS) as output.} Typical NLP tasks use sequence-to-sequence models mapping 1-D token embeddings to 1-D embeddings (or classifying tokens).
-We propose direct training on the 2-D MVHS, rather than the 1-D output, and use the MVHS as the event representation.
-Appendix \ref{appendix:rwkv6} provides details of the MVHS layer.
-This practice offers several benefits.
+\textbf{Matrix-value hidden states (MVHS) as output.} NLP tasks typically involve sequence-to-sequence models mapping 1-D embeddings to 1-D embeddings.
+We propose to train directly on the 2-D MVHS \(\bm{S}\), rather than the 1-D output \(\bm{y}\), and use \(\bm{S}\) as the event feature, which offers several benefits.
 First, MVHS, as the hidden state, naturally contains aggregated information.
-This aggregated representation is precisely what we want to learn, instead of the mapping from event embeddings to event embeddings in standard auto-regressive pretraining (our attempt to predict the next single event failed to converge).
-Secondly, MVHS yields an expanded memory of size \(N\times D_{\text{head}}\times D_{\text{head}}\) without increasing model width \(D\), thus improving the representation expressivity and enabling a lightweight architecture for real-time event processing.
+This aggregated feature is precisely what we want, instead of the mapping from embeddings to embeddings in standard auto-regressive pretraining (our attempt to predict the next single event embedding failed to converge).
+Secondly, MVHS provides an expanded memory of size \(N\times D_{\text{head}}\times D_{\text{head}}\) without increasing model width \(D\), thus improving the expressivity of the learned feature and enabling a lightweight architecture for real-time event processing.

 Using MVHS as output can reduce model size by approximately \(D_{\text{model}}/N\) versus 1-D outputs (Appendix \ref{appendix:reduction}).
-Moreover, the 2-D structure of MVHS helps to learn fine-grained spatial representations, improving performance over prior 1-D features \cite{sekikawa2019eventnet, martin2024alert}.
+Moreover, the 2-D structure of MVHS helps to learn fine-grained spatial features, improving performance over prior 1-D features \citep{sekikawa2019eventnet, martin2024alert}.